 - Lawn Care.
-The best defense against weeds is dense, well rooted turf.
+The best defense against weeds is dense, well-rooted turf.
 Over-seeding and aerating in the fall gives the lawn a head start in the spring.

-WHY: In fall there is less competition from weeds that thrive in summer heat.
+WHY: In fall there is less competition from weeds that thrive in the summer heat.
 Also, the warm soil and moderate air temperatures are ideal for germination.
 Core aeration injects oxygen into the soil–and oxygen stimulates root growth.

 - Planting.
 Fall is the best time to plant trees and shrubs.

 - Watering.
-This is something that might get overlooked on your fall garden care check list because, if it isn’t hot out, you may not think watering is important.
+This is something that might get overlooked on your fall garden care checklist because, if it isn’t hot out, you may not think watering is important.
 It is.
 Continue watering trees and shrubs, especially evergreens, before the ground freezes.

 WHY: The dry winds of winter are harsh on plants and trees—especially evergreens because their foliage is exposed.
 Unlike deciduous trees that drop their leaves, evergreens can lose a lot of moisture in a harsh winter and that will affect their growth.
 You’ll want to ensure trees and shrubs are adequately hydrated before they “shut down” for the cold season.

 - Protect Sensitive Plants.
-For sensitive plants such as hollies, rhododendrons, azaleas, camellias and magnolias we recommend spray coating with an anti-desiccant that coats the leaves with a protective waxy substance.
+For sensitive plants such as hollies, rhododendrons, azaleas, camellias, and magnolias we recommend spray coating with an anti-desiccant that coats the leaves with a protective waxy substance.